There are three main reasons why your work is assessed:

 EMAs (end-of-module assessments)

-Some modules have an end-of-module assessment (EMA).
-This is a larger assignment you do at the end of a module and is completed and submitted in a similar way to TMAs but brings together what you’ve learned across the module and is in place of an exam.
+An EMA is a larger assignment you do at the end of a module and is completed and submitted in a similar way to TMAs but brings together what you’ve learned across the module.

 The Assessment Handbook